JonasRSV/probpy/README.md

 ### MCMC Parameter Estimation

-When there are no conjugate priors the posterior is estimated as a points distribution
+When there are no conjugate priors the posterior is estimated as a points distribution. ***Note that likelihoods need to be vectorized in both parameters and data here*** not all of the distributions are that yet.

 ```python
 from probpy.distributions import normal, exponential